-Canada's current simple average bound tariff rate for non-agricultural products is 5.2%, a somewhat higher rate than those of Japan, the United States and the EU.
-There are high bound tariff products such as footwear (maximum 20%), clothing (maximum 18%), parachutes (maximum 15.7%), railway-related products (maximum 11%), cutters and knives (maximum 11%) and glass products (maximum 6.5%), while there are ships and tankers (maximum applied tariff rate of 25%) and so on as unbound tariff products.
-The binding coverage on non-agricultural products is 99.7%.
+Canada's current simple average bound tariff rate for non-agricultural products is 5.1%, a somewhat higher rate than those of Japan, the United States and the EU.
+There are high bound tariff products such as footwear (maximum 18.2%), clothing (maximum 18%), parachutes (maximum 15.7%), railway-related products (maximum 11.3%), and cutters and knives (maximum 11.3%), while there are ships and tankers (maximum applied tariff rate of 25%) and so on as unbound tariff products.
+The binding coverage on non-agricultural products is 99.6%.